Want to start eating healthier? According to many studies, the solution is very simple – start eating at home more.

 1. Americans on average eat out 5.9 times per week

-Zagat’s 2018 dining trends survey reported that, on average, Americans eat out 5.9 times a week.
+Zagat’s 2018 dining trends survey reported that, on average, Americans eat out 5.9 times a week (breakfast, lunch, or dinner).
 But what are the reasons for this high frequency?

 One of the culprits is social media.
 53% of the 13,000 diners surveyed browsed food photos on social media, with 75% of these diners picking a place to eat out based on the photos.
 Since the dishes recommended on social media look more enticing than what an average person could probably make, it makes sense that more people are choosing to eat in restaurants and fast food chains.